wosc/webpasswd/README.rst

 This packages provides a web UI for the UNIX ``passwd`` command, e.g. so that SFTP-only user accounts can still change their password.

-WARNING: The passwords are stored in plaintext in a temporaty file and passed from the CGI process to the helper process that runs under sudo.
+WARNING: The passwords are stored in plaintext in a temporary file and passed from the CGI process to the helper process that runs under sudo.
 So maybe don't use this in an adversarial environment where people might spy on your process list or something.